Quandrant/PRISM/About/FAQ.md

 #### So what's changed with PRISM?

-Some things.

-1. The SEE\*R is less of a communication platform and more of a one-way looking glass.
-It's still a terminal, though.
+1. The SEE\*R is more of a one-way looking glass than reasonable communication.
+It's still a terminal hooked up to a hulking machine, though.
 2. Betty is still functionally an avatar for the SEE\*R, but is no longer bound to the rules of the terminal recording her every move.
-3. Ariadne's influence on Betty's universe is both enhanced and diminished; she can only directly communicate with Betty through a decrepit landline in her house.
+3. Ariadne's influence on Betty's universe is both enhanced and diminished; she can only directly communicate with Betty through a decrepit landline in her attic.
 4. The diversity of SEE\*R's mediums is no more; everything will be on GitHub in the form of Markdown files.
 5. SEE\*R is no longer the name for the entire narrative, PRISM is.
 6. PRISM isn't an acronym.
 (Hopefully.)